 How does OFX deliver funds so quickly?

 At OFX, we use our network of 115 global bank accounts to tap into the power of local payment processing networks.
-We call it Global By Local (GBL).
 Our GBL network typically takes 24 business hours for major currencies* and is very cost-effective compared to the banks and other FX providers.
 That’s part of why our rates are so competitive and why our transfers often arrive faster.

-The local network extends to our customer service as well, so you can chat to someone in our friendly, localised customer support teams throughout our global offices, online over the phone 24/7.
+The local network extends to our customer service as well, so you can chat to someone in our friendly customer support teams in our global offices online or over the phone 24/7.
 So wherever you are in the world, OFX can help you with your transfer needs.

 Better yet, when you send money with us, you may not even need to ask the recipient to search high and low for a SWIFT or IBAN.
 You just request their regular account details, and our local bank account in the destination country will do the rest.

 There’s no doubt that international payments can be tricky, confusing and sometimes, time consuming.
 When you register with OFX, we make the initial sign-up as painless as possible, and you’ll get the peace of mind of knowing that you can transfer at our great low rates—no matter which currency you choose or when.

 *Delivery times are indicative and measured in business days from the time your funds are received by OFX.